 Second, the physical layer of LTE V2X (Rel.
 14) might soon be considered outdated.
 Neither IEEE Std 802.11p nor LTE V2X (Rel.
 14) does not support advanced features such as higher-order modulation schemes (256-QAM) and multi-antenna operations for increased throughput (MIMO) that were the main driving factors for the massive increase in data rates in all wireless systems over the past years.
 Only the respective newer standards (IEEE P802.11bd and 5G NR V2X) will support these features.
 However, LTE V2X (Rel.
 14) will not be able to evolve towards 5G NR V2X (Rel.
-16) in the same frequency channels [add ref or refer to previous section] If the Commission were to allocate any spectrum to LTE V2X (Rel.
+16) in the same frequency channels [23, p.
+25].
+If the Commission were to allocate any spectrum to LTE V2X (Rel.
 14), all devices operating in that spectrum would need to continue transmitting 4G-based signals, which might be considered outdated in the near future.
 On the other hand, IEEE P802.11bd is developing the next-generation V2X standard that will allow seamless evolution in the same frequency channel and will thus soon offer the benefits of new features for improved physical layer performance.

 Regarding the performance of the medium access layer, IEEE 802 notes that while the strictly time-slotted medium access scheme of LTE V2X Release 14 might be efficient when all the messages are strictly periodic and of a particular size, many traffic-related messages are generated at non-periodic intervals (for example, due to congestion control, vehicle dynamics, or the asynchronous occurrence of critical events like hard-braking) and are of variable size.
-Due to the semi-persistent scheduling scheme of LTE V2X, such messages generated at random times can experience delays up to 100 milliseconds, which is significantly higher than the 2 milliseconds that can be observed for the vast majority of DSRC messages [19].
+Due to the semi-persistent scheduling scheme of LTE V2X, such messages generated at random times can experience delays up to 100 milliseconds, depending on the parameter configuration, which is significantly higher than the 2 milliseconds that can be observed for the vast majority of DSRC messages [19].
 Furthermore, the resource allocation algorithm of LTE V2X is designed for packets of a particular size and is therefore not efficient for variable-size data.
 While Basic Safety Messages (BSMs) will contain basic fixed-size data like position and speed, there exists a large amount of variable-size data, for example the number of path history points and the size of the security overhead.
 For LTE V2X, a slight increase in message size can result in the need for an additional time slot having to be allocated which significantly decreases user efficiency and increases latency, both of which substantially degrade ITS safety and efficiency.
 Such a design could easily discourage the adoption of innovative new features that require the use of additional message data fields.
 In contrast, in extensive field trials and more recently in deployments of large numbers of DSRC devices, efficient channel access has been achieved under high load and with non-periodic and variable-size messages.
 Therefore, DSRC provides better latency performance and provides flexibility to support future innovations that require additional data fields.

 }} .18 ad hoc 2020-04-03: Insert comment to reply to, e.g., any comment on future evolution and innovation, or any comment that claims LTE V2X is superior, or simply reply to IEEE 802 comments.